laphuhao/ibm_data_analysis_with_python/README.md

-La Phú Hào - My major is Fintech at Ho Chi Minh city University of Banking
+IBM Data Analysis with Python
 --------------------------------------------------------------------------

-Data Analysis with Python is a course in Data Analyst Specialization of IBM which helps build and evaluate data models including:
+Data Analysis with Python course is a part of Data Analyst Professional Specialization of IBM which helps build and evaluate data models including:
 - collecting and importing data
 - cleaning, preparing & formatting data
 - data frame manipulation